Quantrail-Data/CH-Ops/docs/development/test-cluster-setup.md

 ### What that says, in plain terms

-**Two replicas, one shard.** Two copies of the same data rather than the data split in half.
-Two replicas is the minimum that makes the interesting screens worth looking at: a topology grid with something in it, a rotation check that can disagree between hosts, and the ON CLUSTER banner.
+**Two replicas, one shard.** Two copies of the same data, rather than the data split in half.
+Two replicas is the minimum that makes the interesting screens worth a look: a topology grid with something in it, a rotation check that can disagree between hosts, and the ON CLUSTER banner.

 **A user called `chops`.** Not `default`, and that is deliberate.
-The operator locks the `default` user to the cluster's own pods, so connecting as `default` from outside is refused, and the refusal looks exactly like a wrong password.
-Using a separate user avoids an hour of confusion.
-You will test that behaviour on purpose later.
+The operator locks the `default` user to the cluster's own pods, so a connection as `default` from outside is refused, and the refusal looks exactly like a wrong password.
+A separate user avoids an hour of confusion.
+You will test that behavior on purpose later.

 **`networks/ip: "::/0"`** means the user may connect from anywhere.
 Fine for a laptop, wrong for anything real.

 **1Gi volumes.** Small.
 You are not putting data in this.